auehc/auehc.github.io/_posts/Events/2020-12-30-21-Cyber-Boot-Camp.md

 The second CBC 21' event is the Sandia National Laboratories TracerFIRE event, more details will be provided below.

 ## Los Alamos Cyber Boot Camp 2021
-The year Chris Rawlings will be hosting the Los Alamos National Laboratories' Cyber Boot Camp (LANL-CBC).
+This year Chris Rawlings will be hosting the Los Alamos National Laboratories' Cyber Boot Camp (LANL-CBC).
 The primary focus of the event will be host forensics.
 LANL-CBC is scheduled for Monday January 4th and Tuesday January 5th 9AM CDT through 5PM CDT and will be entirely virtual